Today is World Heart Day, an opportunity to learn about the importance of maintaining good heart health as part of a healthy lifestyle.

 We spoke with one of our experts, Dr Sonya Babu-Narayan, Associate Medical Director at the British Heart Foundation and consultant cardiologist at Royal Brompton Hospital, about some of her top tips for maintaining a healthy heart.

-“This Valentine’s Day, I’d encourage you to have a think about your heart health.
+“This World Heart Day, I would encourage you to have a think about your heart health.
 Little changes to your lifestyle can make a big difference when it comes to lowering your risk of developing cardiovascular disease, which remains one of the country’s biggest killers.
 Here are 10 lifestyle changes you can choose today that could help lower your risk of a future heart attack or stroke.”

 - Know the symptoms of a heart attack: A heart attack is a medical emergency that can happen at any time to anyone, regardless of gender.
 It’s crucial that everyone knows the symptoms of a heart attack, as getting treatment quickly can save your life.
 Symptoms can vary between people, and can include pain or heaviness in your chest, discomfort spreading into your arms, neck, jaw, back or stomach, and feeling sick, sweaty light-headed or short of breath.